Functional Safety (ISO26262) and Automotive SPICE Training

 Lack of Functional Safety/ASPICE awareness

-If you haven’t encouraged safety culture at your company, introducing standards in this matter may be more difficult than you expect.
+If you haven’t encouraged a safety culture at your company, introducing standards in this matter may be more difficult than you expect.
 You may not have Functional Safety/ASPICE experts in your team or enough knowledge and experience to apply it to real-life projects.

-Role-specific automotive requirements
+Role-specific Automotive requirements

 Your team may need help with the Functional Safety, ASPICE and CMMI requirements that are specific to their daily tasks.